-According to Kathryn, most AAAP members are board certified as addiction specialists with both psychiatry credentials and experience in co-occurring substance-use disorders.
+According to Kathryn, most AAAP members are board-certified as addiction specialists with both psychiatry credentials and experience in co-occurring substance-use disorders.
 Many members are also affiliated with universities where they engage in research, publishing, and policy work.
-This fits into AAAP’s missions to ensure “there are evidence-based practices [available] in the prevention, treatment, and recovery of all substance-use disorders and other addictive disorders.”
+This fits into AAAP’s mission to ensure “there are evidence-based practices [available] in the prevention, treatment, and recovery of all substance-use disorders and other addictive disorders.”
 One of the biggest themes that Kathryn emphasizes is that “education really is key” in helping “more psychiatrists [get] trained in addictions.”

 Through the Provider’s Clinical Support System, offered by the Substance Abuse and Mental Health Services Administration (SAMHSA), Kathryn says that professionals can advance their addiction education online by accessing over “800 courses, mentoring [opportunities], and discussion forums.”
 Primary care professionals are in a unique position to benefit from continued education courses that address how to identify the early warning signs of a substance-use disorder before it becomes a larger problem.

-One of the most persistent barriers to training health providers as addictions specialists has been the stigma associated with caring for individuals with substance-use issues.
+One of the most persistent barriers to training health providers as addiction specialists has been the stigma associated with caring for individuals with substance-use issues.
 A common line that Kathryn hears from providers is that they “don’t take care of those patients,” which makes addiction education and service delivery an “uphill battle.”
 The onset of COVID-19 has not made things easier.
 In fact, having fewer trained providers to meet the increase in isolation, depression, and triggers has proven tragic.
 One positive of the pandemic, according to Kathryn, is that providers who were “hesitant about using tele-psychiatry” are seeing the benefit of adapting their practice.

-Kathryn emphasized that addiction psychiatrist education requirements include completion of a “fellowship through the American Board of Psychiatry and Neurology” if a provider wants to be board certified.
+Kathryn emphasized that addiction psychiatrist education requirements include completion of a “fellowship through the American Board of Psychiatry and Neurology” if a provider wants to be board-certified.
 Professionals who forgo certification still have many ways to connect, including accessing resources and the mentor network at AAAP.
 The daily Clinical Roundtable hosted by AAAP is a popular offering.
 Here, providers can discuss their cases or have a friendly conversation with a colleague.

 If you’re interested in learning more about how you can advance your competence in treating substance-use disorders, you can visit the AAAP website or watch the entire video interview above to learn even more.